polyaxon/polyaxon/docs/configuration/rabbitmq-ha.md

 ## Disabling Rabbitmq

 If you decide not to use Rabbitmq, and use Redis for handling events, please check this section on how to alter the [default broker behaviour](/configuration/broker/).

+## Scheduling

+If you decided to deploy Rabbitmq in-cluster make sure to set proper [node scheduling](/configuration/custom-node-scheduling/) to avoid running high load runs on the same node hosting the Rabbitmq.